 Get Ready for Moving Day

-You'll probably be moving out right before the closing (or just after if you've arranged this with the buyer), so now is the time to start preparing.
+You probably want to move in right after the closing (you'll have to if you're selling your old home the same day), so now is the time to start preparing.
 You need to hire a mover (unless you plan to handle the move yourself) and start packing your possessions.
-It's also time to make arrangements for utility shutoffs and installations at your new address - our utility checklist can help you organize these tasks.
+It's also time to make arrangements for utility shutoffs and installations - our utility checklist can help you organize these tasks.

-The final walkthrough should be conducted the day of or before the closing.
-The walkthrough allows the buyer to confirm that the house is ready and that any required repairs have been completed.
+The final walk-through should be conducted the day of or before the closing.
+The walkthrough allows you to confirm that the house is ready and that any required repairs have been completed.
 If you're buying a new home the walk-through also gives you a chance to identify any items that have not been satisfactorily completed.